beatrizamante/projeto_pma/README.md

 ### About

+This application has as an objective to search for human body hashes through re-Id in video captures and return their label.

-This application has as an objective to upload a video and search a given person's body hash through the frames.
+For now, an user will have to upload a video and the application will search a given person's body hash through the frames, given that the body hash has been saved in the database.

 ## Features

-Currently, the app has the following features implemented:
+Currently, the app will have the following features implemented:

 - **User Management**
   - **Admin routes**